 I continued to explain to my daughter that it is the same when she wanted to stay safe in school and aim only for passing grades.
 She may be complacent and will not at all feel challenged.
 People by nature share the same hierarchy of needs with self-fulfillment being the highest on Maslow’s Pyramid.

 Still seeing a big question mark on her sparkling eyes, I wonder how can I explain these further – Maslow’s Hierarchy of Needs and the Percentage of Failure.
-And so I said, “You know that you can always aim for 100% in every scheduled exams and quizzes?
-You know that you can dream to finish school and graduate with honors?
-You know that you can study, review, and pour your heart in learning, don’t you?”
+And so I said, “Do you know that you can always aim for 100% in every scheduled exams and quizzes?
+Do you know that you can dream of finishing school and graduate with honors?
+Do you know that you can study, review, and pour your heart in learning, don’t you?”

-“You know that we can always dream of 100% grade on your report cards, but we only see those when we were in kindergarten.
+“You know, you can always dream of 100% grade on your report cards, but we only see those when you were in kindergarten.
 No one gets a perfect score from elementary to college, unless you are some kind of a genius.”
 I said.

-And then I asked her with my business mode face, “Do you ever feel happy when you get what you wish for?
-After awhile, don’t you feel like doing something more to achieve more?
-Or do you ever feel like celebrating when you know you only got a passing grade because that is what you aimed for.”
+And then I asked her with my business mode face, “Do you ever feel happy when you get what you wish for?"
+After awhile I asked further, "Don’t you feel like doing something more to achieve more?"
+And lastly I asked her, "Do you ever feel like celebrating when you know you only got a passing grade because that is what you aimed for.”